isabella232/website-27/docs/slamdunk/source/includes/_buttons.md

     ...

 <aside class="warning">
-Please not that <code class="prettyprint">button_enter</code> is specifically handled by the system, when pressed for 3 seconds, the system will shut down.
+Please note that <code class="prettyprint">button_enter</code> is specifically handled by the system, when pressed for 3 seconds, the system will shut down.
 </aside>